Sample Kubernetes Operator for Apache Cassandra Configuration Files

 kubectl -n cass-operator get cassdc/dc1 -o "jsonpath={.status.cassandraOperatorProgress}"

-cassdc and cassdcs are supported short forms of CassandraDatacenter.
+cassdc and cassdcs are valid shorthand for CassandraDatacenter.

-A returned value of Ready indicates that the operator has finished setting up the Cassandra datacenter.
+If the output is Ready, then the Cassandra Operator has finished setting up the Cassandra datacenter.

 kubectl -n cass-operator exec -it -c cassandra cluster1-dc1-r1-sts-0 -- nodetool status